Thornhill, Stirling, United Kingdom

 Stirling Council’s Special Uplift Service will resume from 17 May.

 From 11 May, households will be able to request an uplift of bulky items of household waste online or by calling 01786 404040.
+They will receive a call back within 48 hours to confirm the collection date and to make the payment.

 The special uplift service was suspended at Christmas due to the national Covid restrictions.